turrgavi/MerchantQR-Nano/README.md

 pip3 install python-qt5 coinmarketcap pyqrcode pypng
 ```
-You should now be able to run the PyQt.py
+You should now be able to run the Merchant QR Nano.py

 ## Deployment

 From here you can share your folder to read the HTML file from another device and display it in a browser window.

 * Simply:
-1. Open the "test.html" file in a browser window
+1. Open the "QR Display.html" file in a browser window
-2. Run Merchant QR Nano.py file
+2. Run "Merchant QR Nano.py" file
 3. Generate QR Codes to your heart's content
 4. Watch the browser window as you generate and approve/disapprove/cancel transactions